Post

 git rebase --abort

-• If I already pushed this branch before the rebase
+• If I already pushed this branch before a rebase: rebase replaces commit hashes, so a normal git push is rejected.
+I fetch again, then:

 1